 In the midst of all the political chaos surrounding Brexit, it is easy to put the fundamental issues which affect the day-to-day operations of businesses on the back burner.
-Milton Keynes Chamber has not lost sight of these fundamental domestic priorities, and this is why we are excited to be releasing our Business Manifesto later in the year which sets out the additional priorities we will be focusing on in the near future.
+Milton Keynes Chamber has not lost sight of these fundamental domestic priorities, and this is why we were excited to release our Business Manifesto in November which sets out the additional priorities we will be focusing on in the near future.
 Topics such as skills and education, infrastructure, the cost of doing business and digital connectivity will also be at the forefront of our efforts as we continue to champion and represent the voice of local business.